viniciuskneves/articles/berlin_en_news.md

 Those are global settings applied to our resources.
 I could have defined them inside each resource for example but it doesn't make sense for the project so far.

-I'm setting my runtime, which is Node.js for this project.
-A timeout for Lambda and also my environment variables which are used by my function (Twitter keys).
+I'm setting my runtime, which is Node.js for this project, a timeout for Lambda and also my environment variables which are used by my function (Twitter keys).

 ```yaml
 Globals: